Key Takeaways

 While issuers in the investment grade private credit market typically issue notes with maturities of 3-30 years, the most common maturities are 7, 10 and 12 years.
 Thus, an allocation to investment grade private credit requires fewer duration adjustments to extract benefits.

-As plans blow through glide path triggers and face downward pressure on duration, many sponsors are keen to expand into private credit rather than double down on more of the “usual suspects” in the public investment grade corporate market.
-But they may not be sure where to begin—or how to optimize allocations.
+As plans blow through glide path triggers and face downward pressure on duration, many sponsors are keen to expand into private credit rather than double down on the “usual suspects” in the public investment grade corporate market (especially given its recent volatility).
+But sponsors may not be sure where to begin—or how to optimize allocations.

 Case study: Diversifying an overfunded plan to reduce tracking error

-The process of incorporating investment grade private credit into an LDI solution varies greatly based on the plan’s situation and the sponsor’s goals.
-This particular client had a plan that was 111% funded.
-Their main objective was to preserve their funded status and minimize the tracking error to the liability, without sacrificing yield or increasing concentration risk (Exhibit 3).
+When we began working with this particular client in 2021, they had a plan that was 111% funded.
+Their main objective was to preserve their funded status and minimize the tracking error to the liability, without sacrificing yield or increasing concentration risk (Exhibit 5).

 The client and their consultant approached us as they were preparing their annual asset/liability management (ALM) study to help with investment options and plan objectives.